 Live Action TV

-- In the Doctor Who episodes "Silence in the Library" and "Forest of the Dead", the computer information terminals in the Library have human faces.
+- In the two-part story "Silence in the Library" and "Forest of the Dead", the computer information terminals in the Library have human faces.
 The Doctor explains that they're memorials to the faces' original owners, "like donating a park bench".

-- Later, in "Let's Kill Hitler," the vocal control interface can take the appearance of anyone.
-The Doctor chooses the form of 6-year-old Amelia Pond, since at that point he hadn't screwed her up yet.
+- In "Let's Kill Hitler", the TARDIS vocal control interface can take the appearance of anyone.
+The Doctor chooses the form of 6-year-old Amelia Pond, since at that point he felt he hadn't screwed her up yet.
 Later still, in "Hide", the interface adopts Clara's form, telling her that it chose the form of somebody whose advice she would respect.